-I’ve found that paid groups often work better than free ones, but there are also a handful of free groups that are helpful.
+I’ve found that paid groups often work better than free ones, but a handful of free groups are also helpful.

-Let’s be real – as much as I’d like to be active in fifty groups, I really don’t have the energy to do that.
-Unless you’re some kind of super-connector, chances are you won’t have the energy to do that either.
+Let’s be real – I’d like to be active in fifty groups, but I don’t have the energy to do that.
+Unless you’re some kind of super-connector, chances are you won’t have the energy to do that, either.
 Choose quality connections over quantity and limit the number of groups you’re involved in.

 This approach has also worked for Mary Jo Rathgeb, as she shared on Samantha Riley’s Influence By Design podcast.
 Here’s a short snippet from the episode:

 Here’s some good advice from Sam Riley, who often coaches Projectors on their businesses:

 14. Write guest articles for popular sites and publications (Guest blogging)